Public domain: Relationship with derivative works

 Derivative works include translations, musical arrangements, and dramatizations of a work, as well as other forms of transformation or adaptation.
 Copyrighted works may not be used for derivative works without permission from the copyright owner, while public domain works can be freely used for derivative works without permission.
 Artworks that are public domain may also be reproduced photographically or artistically or used as the basis of new, interpretive works.
 Works derived from public domain works can be copyrighted.

 Once works enter into the public domain, derivative works such as adaptations in book and film may increase noticeably, as happened with Frances Hodgson Burnett's novel The Secret Garden, which became public domain in the US in 1977 and most of the rest of the world in 1995.
 By 1999, the plays of Shakespeare, all public domain, had been used in more than 420 feature-length films.
 In addition to straightforward adaptation, they have been used as the launching point for transformative retellings such as Tom Stoppard's Rosencrantz and Guildenstern Are Dead and Troma Entertainment's Tromeo and Juliet.
 Marcel Duchamp's L.H.O.O.Q. is a derivative of Leonardo da Vinci's Mona Lisa, one of thousands of derivative works based on the public domain painting.
 The 2018 film A Star is Born is a remake of the 1937 film of the same name, which is in the public domain due to an unrenewed copyright.

+Rights in public domain reproduction

+Courts in different jurisdictions have come to different conclusions as to whether the reproduction of a public domain work gains its own rights protection, or whether it too is in the public domain.
+In a German 2016 case, the Reiss-Engelhorn-Museen, an art museum, sued Wikimedia Commons over photographs uploaded to the database depicting pieces of art in the museum.
+The museum claimed that the photos were taken by their staff, and that photography within the museum by visitors was prohibited.
+Therefore, photos taken by the museum, even of material that itself had fallen into the public domain, were protected by copyright law and would need to be removed from the Wikimedia image repository.
+The court ruled that the photographs taken by the museum would be protected under the German Copyright Act, stating that since the photographer needed to make practical decisions about the photograph that it was protected material.
+In contrast, in the 1999 US case Bridgeman Art Library v.
+Corel Corp., the court ruled that exact photographic copies of public domain images could not be protected by copyright in the United States because the copies lack originality.

 Perpetual copyright

-Some works may never fully lapse into the public domain.
-A perpetual crown copyright is held for the Authorized King James Version of the Bible in the UK.
+In some countries, certain works may never fully lapse into the public domain.
+In the United Kingdom, for example, there is a perpetual crown copyright for the Authorized King James Version of the Bible.